RobertAhlin/emx/README.md

 ### <a id="old-events"></a><b>Page for old events</b>
 Adding more events over time would soon fill the event page with a lot of events.
 And I didn't want to have all the event saved.
 I first thought of making a delete function.
 But I also thought that both event creators and users might want to see when the event was and who participated.
 So I made a new page for old events.
 I copied index.html to old_event.html and added date sorting functions to respective view to after and before today's date.<br>
 <img src="readmefiles/test-event_with_old_date_03.jpg" alt="Sceeentshot of events in the Old Event page"><br>
 When viewing details of an old event.
 It is longer possible to sign up for the event.
-This is also notifided through an active alert message:
+This is also notified through an active alert message:
 <img src="readmefiles/old_event_closed_02b.jpg" alt="Sceeentshot alert message closed for sign up."><br>

 ### <a id="likes"></a><b>Likes</b>